yell-armageddon/Ansible/readme.md

 ## External exposure and pihole
 To get letsencrypt certificates, portforwarding needs to be enabled.
 Afterwards, this can be disabled so that no data is exposed to the internet.
 To still access the docker container, for example nextcloud, one would need to write manual DNS entries on every machine -or- use a custom DNS server.
-For example, Pihole is configured to resolve the docker URLS locally.
+As a local DNS, Pihole is configured to resolve the docker URLS.

 By default, pihole and syncthing are only available locally.
 (Add `NETWORK_ACCESS=INTERNAL` to the environment variables in the corresponding docker compose file.)